Home Long-distance paths Lake District Chiltern Hills Photographs Links Huntington's Disease Association

 The green at Latimer

-I then followed a short footpath which soon rejoined the road out of the village.
-I passed the church on my left, and admired the views over the woods and valleys to my right.
-I then took a path across a large field of winter wheat to reach Codmore Wood.
+I kept to the left of the green and then took a path that started on the other side of the road.
+This passed between gardens, then went across a grass area near a house and rejoined the road out of the village.
+Turning right, I passed the church on my left, and admired the views over the woods and valleys to my right.
+Half a mile further on, I took a path on the left (I'd passed one previously) which went across a large field of winter wheat to reach Codmore Wood.

 Latimer church